Signs of universality in the behavior of elastic $\textit{pp}$ scattering cross-sections at high energies: Cross-sections and dimensionless parameters

-The role of the parameter $\xi_{1} $ in hadron physics is similar to the role of the Golden Ratio (the roots of the equation $x^{2}+x-1=0 $) in macroscopic phenomena.
+The role of the parameter $\xi_{1} $ in hadron physics is similar to the role of the GR (the roots of the equation $x^{2}+x-1=0 $) in macroscopic phenomena.
 Therefore, it is not so surprising that $\xi_{1} $ is one of the roots of the quadratic equation

 Unlike GR, where there is essentially one scale (since the product of the roots of the equation is -1), the roots of this equation give us two different parameters